aryan12cc/PairTradingStrategy/README.md

 # PairTradingStrategy
 This is a Pair Trading strategy model for 2 stocks.
 The spread between the two stocks is mean-reverting, and the strategy uses this to generate profits by trading between the 2 stocks.
 It is a Market Neutral Statistical Arbitrage strategy.
+The report for the project is in `Report.pdf`.

 ### Code
 The code for the strategy is in `pair-trading-strategy.py`.